-Regulatory program description 2022 status Report sections DOE Order 231.1B, Environment, Safety, and Health Reporting, ensures timely collection, reporting, analysis, and dissemination of information on environment, safety, and health issues.
-The 2022 Oak Ridge Reservation Annual Site Environmental Report summarizes ORR environmental activities during 2022 and characterizes environmental performance.
+Regulatory program description 2023 status Report sections DOE Order 231.1B, Environment, Safety, and Health Reporting, ensures timely collection, reporting, analysis, and dissemination of information on environment, safety, and health issues.
+The 2023 Oak Ridge Reservation Annual Site Environmental Report summarizes ORR environmental activities during 2023 and characterizes environmental performance.
 All chapters DOE Order 435.1, Change 1, Radioactive Waste Management, is implemented to ensure that all DOE radioactive waste is managed in a manner that protects workers, public health and safety, and the environment.
 Waste certification programs that are protective of workers, the public, and the environment have been implemented for all activities on ORR to ensure compliance with this DOE order.
-3.2.6 4.3.14, 4.7, 4.8.2 5.3.12, 5.7, 5.8 DOE Order 436.1, Department Sustainability, provides requirements and responsibilities for managing sustainability within DOE to ensure the department carries out its missions in a sustainable manner that addresses national energy security and global environmental challenges and advances sustainable, efficient, and reliable energy for the future.
-DOE contractors on ORR have developed site sustainability plans and have implemented environmental management systems that are incorporated with the contractors' integrated safety management systems to promote sound stewardship practices and ensure compliance with this DOE order.
-3.2 4.2 5.2 DOE Order 458.1, Radiation Protection of the Public and the Environment, issued in June 2011, canceled DOE Order 5400.5 and was established to protect members of the public and the environment from undue risk from radiation.
+4.3.14, 4.7 4.8.2 5.3.13 DOE Order 436.1 A, Department Sustainability (April 2023), replaced DOE Order 436.1 (May 2011) and provides requirements and responsibilities for managing sustainability within DOE to ensure the department carries out its missions in a sustainable manner that addresses national energy security and global environmental challenges and advances sustainable, efficient, and reliable energy for the future.
+DOE 436.1A includes a seven-page contractor requirements document (CRD) that is significantly more detailed that the one-page CRD associated with DOE Order 436.1.
+DOE contractors on ORR have developed SSPs and have implemented environmental management systems that are incorporated with the contractors' integrated safety management systems to promote sound stewardship practices and ensure compliance with this DOE order.
+3.2 4.2 5.2.1.4 DOE Order 458.1, Radiation Protection of the Public and the Environment, issued in June 2011, canceled DOE Order 5400.5 and was established to protect members of the public and the environment from undue risk from radiation.
 This order established standards and requirements for operations of DOE and DOE contractors.
-In 2022, DOE Order 458.1 was the primary contractual obligation for radiation protection programs for UT-Battelle, LLC and Consolidated Nuclear Security LLC, and for all UCOR work scope areas where existing CERCLA decision documents do not specifically identify DOE Order 5400.5 requirements.
+In 2023, DOE Order 458.1 was the primary contractual obligation for radiation protection programs for UT-Battelle, LLC and Consolidated Nuclear Security LLC, and for all UCOR work scope areas where existing CERCLA decision documents do not specifically identify DOE Order 5400.5 requirements.
 A dose assessment was performed to ensure that the total dose to members of the public from all DOE ORR pathways did not exceed the 100 mrem annual limit established by this order.
-The assessment estimated the maximum 2022 dose to a hypothetically exposed member of the public from all ORR potential exposure pathways combined would be about 3 mrem.
-Therefore, the 2022 maximum effective dose was about 3% of the 100 mrem annual limit given in DOE Order 458.1.
+The assessment estimated the maximum 2023 dose to a hypothetically exposed member of the public from all ORR potential exposure pathways combined would be about 3 mrem.
+Therefore, the 2023 maximum effective dose was about 3% of the 100 mrem annual limit given in DOE Order 458.1.
 Clearance of property from ORNL, ETTP, and the Y-12 Complex was conducted in accordance with approved procedures that comply with DOE Order 458.1.
-There were no unplanned radiological air emission releases from the three major ORR sites in 2022.
-No limits were exceeded in 2022.
-3.2.6 4.3.4, 4.3.14 5.3.12, 5.6.2 Chapter 6 Chapter 7
+There were no unplanned radiological air emission releases from the three major ORR sites in 2023.
+No limits were exceeded in 2023.
+3.2.6 4.3.4, 4.3.14 5.3.13, 5.5, 5.6.2 Chapter 6 Chapter 7

 Table 2.1.
-Applicable environmental laws and regulations and 2022 status (continued)
+Applicable environmental laws and regulations and 2023 status (continued)